 Settlement of medical malpractice case on behalf of 70-year-old patient who was over-prescribed NSAIDS (Indomethacin) by physician and nurse practitioner in Quincy, MA, to treat gout for more than two years.
 The medication caused irreversible kidney failure, forcing the patient into dialysis for several years.

-SUGARMAN lawyers secured $20.6 million in punitive and compensatory damages in Essex Superior Court for a Colorado man whose wife was critically injured from a defective pool slide sold online and in stores by Toys R Us.
+SUGARMAN lawyers secured $20.6 million in punitive and compensatory damages in Essex Superior Court in Salem, MA for a Colorado man whose wife was critically injured from a defective pool slide sold online and in stores by Toys R Us.
 The slide was imported from China and did not comply with federal standards regulating swimming pool slides.
 The jury award is the largest wrongful death/personal injury verdict in Massachusetts in 2011 and was upheld on appeal.
 Aleo v.
 SLB, 466 Mass.
 398 (2013).